-The phasor is commonly used to unmix two or three fluorescent species using linear algebra (Fig. 3.1), but additional fluorescent species can be unmixed if additional harmonics are incorporated into the phasor analyses.
-The orthogonality of the Fourier transform guarantees that G and S components for each harmonic can be used as independent observations.
+The phasor is commonly used to unmix two or three fluorescent species using linear algebra (Fig. 3.1).
+Additional fluorescent species can be unmixed if additional harmonics are incorporated into the phasor analyses, because the orthogonality of the Fourier transform guarantees that G and S components for each harmonic are independent observations.